 Transformation is more than simply fixing a few things, or hoping the future will be different, or applying a bit of discipline.

-This one is hard.
 Most people cannot escape their own thinking to enable them to even think this big.
 And to truly transform an organisation, you’re going to need some outstanding communication, motivated leaders and a strong focus on bringing the future to life.

 • How can you describe something that most people cannot see in their own mind?

 Transformational future thinking that creates a true transformation is wild, big, audacious – crazy maybe?
+And I love it.

-The futures cone
+The future(s) cone

-I wrote about dreamers and managers before, and how it’s the manager’s job to protect the dreamers.
+I've written about dreamers and managers before, and how it’s the manager’s job to protect the dreamers.
+Well, this kind of future thinking activity requires dreaming at all levels of the organisation.

-Well, this kind of future thinking activity requires dreaming.
-And frankly, there isn’t enough dreaming happening in business.
-We’re all too busy grinding, hustling, meeting deadlines and hitting targets to dream about potential futures.
+We’re often too busy grinding, hustling, meeting deadlines and hitting targets to dream about potential futures.

-And here is a futures cone model that I often use with leaders and managers to get them to visually see their options for the future.
+Here is a futures cone model that I often use with leaders and managers to get them to visually see their options for the future.

 (Note: I cannot find the true origins of the cone, but I did not create it!
 Well, I created this image but not the concept)